OpenEnergyPlatform/oedatamodel/README.md

 - Datapackages with template content for each "OEDataModel-concrete-datapackage" and "OEDataModel-normalization-datapackage"

 # Usage
-Lern about file and data conventions as well as oemedatamodel field descriptions and table examples that help to create correct datasets.
+Learn about the general approach to transfer data to the oedatamodel format as well as file and data conventions, oemedatamodel field descriptions and table examples that help to create correct datasets.

+## General approach

+To use the oedata model for a existing project (assuming that a data structure / datamodel already exists), 2 approaches have been developed so far to migrate to the oeadatamodel format.
+Both approaches first require a comparison of the data fields of the own data structure with the available fields in the oedata model.
+As a result, it must be determined which fields fit together, i.e. in which field of the oedata model data can be entered:
+1. Convert "by hand":
+- data is entered manually into the oedatamodel concrete format.
+Then a datapackage must be created from the resulting csv files.
+2. Create a mapping:
+-  a datapackage is created from the individual data structure without any changes to the structure itself.
+Then a mapping that maps the fields of the individual data structure to the fields of the oedatamodel must be created using the [oedatamodel_api](https://github.com/open-modex/oedatamodel_api).
+Mappings can be used to upload the data to the OEP.
+Since the data should also be mapped back into the individual data format, an "upload" and a "download" mapping must be created.
+-

 ## File conventions
 To use the oedatamodel we recommend the use of [csv]() files to convert data from an individual data structure into the oedatamodel concrete format.
 To avoid further conflicts a ";" must be used as column/field delimiter in the csv file.
-The correct application is demonstrated by [templates]().
+The correct application is demonstrated in this [template](https://github.com/OpenEnergyPlatform/oedatamodel/blob/develop/oedatamodel/latest/v111/datapackage/OEDataModel-concrete-datapackage/OEDataModel-concrete-datapackage_scenario.csv).

 ##  Data conventions
 ### Fields that are not present or empty